 Why Projects Fail: 7 Root Causes + How to Prevent Each

-This guide is the analytical breakdown of why projects fail.
-Each root cause, the early-warning signs, the structural fix that prevents recurrence, and a recovery framework for projects already failing.
-None of this is mysterious; the patterns are well-documented in PMI, agile, and lean literature.
-Yet they keep recurring because the discipline to prevent them is harder than the work itself.
+My own number, from 2,000+ projects: the same 7 patterns below explain why projects fail in the overwhelming majority of failed projects, and most failures involve 3 or more of them compounding.
+None of this is mysterious.
+The patterns are well-documented in PMI, agile, and lean literature.
+They keep recurring because the discipline to prevent them is harder than the work itself.

 The 7 root causes (ranked by frequency)